 It depends on the severity and urgency of care needed, whether it’s acute or chronic, and other contributing factors.

-In most cases, we can’t know unless you were involved in a car crash or fell on your bum.
+In most cases, we can’t know unless you were involved in a car crash or suffered a fall.
 Most people report doing something very slight and then having a dramatic event of pain and immobility.
 That’s because most back problems develop slowly and silently over time.
-This is true of many problems in modern society, diabetes and heart disease to name the biggest.
+This is true of many issues in modern society, diabetes and heart disease, to name the biggest.
 These diseases don’t develop overnight.
-It takes years due to many behavioral, genetic, occupational and other factors.
+It takes years due to many behavioral, genetic, occupational, and environmental factors.

-Depends on the situation.
-The first thing to know is that a shot in the back, also called an epidural steroid injection, or selective nerve root block, may quell the inflammation that’s the primary source of pain but doesn’t get to the cause.
+It depends on the situation.
+The first thing to know is that a shot in the back, also called an epidural steroid injection or selective nerve root block, may quell the inflammation that’s the primary source of pain but doesn’t get to the cause.
 So, it may only offer you temporary relief as you work to resolve the underlying cause of the problem.
-But there is a limit to how much and how often you can have this procedure because of the negative effects steroids can have on your body.
-It’s best to reserve their use to those times that you really need it, and I’ll help you in making that choice.
+But there is a limit to how much and how often you can have this procedure because of the adverse effects steroids can have on your body.
+It’s best to reserve their use for those times you really need it, and I’ll help you make that choice.